Raunak-2005-Bhattacharjee/100-days-of-code-youtube/05-Day5-Comments-and-Print/.tutorial/Tutorial.md

 p is greater than 5.
 ```

+You can also select multiple lines of code and make them comments by  pressing command + forward slash

 # Escape Sequence Characters

 To insert characters that cannot be directly used in a string, we use an escape sequence character.